Why Choosing a Local Steamboat Mortgage Broker is Important

 - We depend on the realtors that we work with for continued referrals.
 We are not going to jeopardize that relationship by having things potentially fall thru the cracks.
 If there are issues, we communicate with our realtor partners right away.

 - We do hundreds of appraisals with local appraisers thru our appraisal manager.
 Even though this relationship has no bearing on value, it certainly helps ensure we get good turn times and good attention to detail in the reports, and if there are issues with the property, we will be notified.
 If the appraisers don’t perform well, they are removed from the approved appraiser list.
-A lender who orders one appraisal ever, might not be the first priority.
+A lender who orders one appraisal might not be the first priority.

 A hometown lender from a non-resort area might not be used to lending rule differences for second home purchases vs. primary residences.
-Some differences are obvious, but there are often subtle variations in guidelines that go unknown until later in the underwriting process for a lender without second home financing experience.
+Some differences are apparent, but there are often subtle variations in guidelines that go unknown until later in the underwriting process for a lender without second home financing experience.